Last updated on February 12, 2026

 Fevered Visions

-Fevered Visions is the very essence of group slug.
+Fevered Visions, one of the strongest Izzet enchantments, is the very essence of group slug.
 Everyone’s getting a benefit, but I’m coming out on top.
 As far as Howling Mine effects go, Visions is one of the best.

 Sulfuric Vortex